hasindu2008/slow5tools/README.md

 ## Usage

 Visit the [man page](https://hasindu2008.github.io/slow5tools/commands.html) for all the commands and options.
+See [here](https://hasindu2008.github.io/slow5tools/oneliners.html) for example bash one-liners with slow5tools.
+A guide on using BLOW5 for archiving and steps to verify if data integrity is preserved is [here](https://hasindu2008.github.io/slow5tools/archive.html).

 ### Examples